-Moreover, the bill establishes a batterer intervention program certification unit within the attorney general's office, granting access to domestic violence case records for certification purposes.
-It emphasizes transparency in public meetings by clarifying that interactive communications among a majority of public body members must be open to the public and that meetings of subcommittees must comply with open meeting requirements.
-The bill also outlines exceptions to the open meetings law and revises justifications for entering closed meetings, while repealing outdated provisions.
-It will take effect upon publication in the statute book.
+Moreover, the bill creates a batterer intervention program certification unit within the attorney general's office, which will have access to domestic violence case records for certification purposes.
+It emphasizes transparency in public meetings by requiring agendas to be made available beforehand and allows for the use of recording devices under reasonable rules.
+The bill also clarifies that interactive communications among a majority of a public body must be open to the public and specifies that meetings of subcommittees must comply with open meeting requirements.
+It outlines exceptions to the open meetings law and revises justifications for entering closed meetings, limiting them to specific circumstances.
+The bill will take effect upon publication in the statute book.

 As Amended by Senate Committee: 45-219, 75-7d01, 75-753, 75-4318, 75-4319, 45-221